Japans Oka Wins Third Gold At Paris Olympics On Horizontal Bar - UrduPoint

 Belying his inexperience, Oka kept his nerve and crucially his grip on the 2.8 metre-high bar to top the standings.

-His score was matched by Colombian teenager Barajas, but he was awarded 7.933 for execution compared to Oka's 8.633.
+His score was matched by Barajas, but he was awarded 7.933 for execution compared to Oka's 8.633.

 In contrast, Zhang and Tang were inseparable on 13.966 and an identical 7.466 execution mark left them tied for third.